Caius-Scipio/calculatorJS/README.md

 ### What I learned

-Making this game was a pleasure, and if I had to summarize the three major takeaways, I'd have to say:
+Making this calculator was a pleasure, and if I had to summarize the three major takeaways, I'd have to say:
-- Learned the debug feature of my editor, finally
+- Switche statements are great
-- Refactoring code to be less verbose
+- Early coding successes are great motivators for project completion
-- How data tags can be used in JavaScript
+- Calculator design and logic are quite personalized

 Here is some code I am particularly proud of, or think was interesting: